Levinders/Optimizing-Telecom-Data-Management-through-Database-Normalization/README.md

 * Scalability: The new star schema design has made it easier to extend the database as the business continues to grow.
 * Enhanced Data Analysis: The new structure makes it easy to understand the db architecture, simplifying reporting and analytics, crucial for business intelligence.

-see attached photos (before: table & model, normalized tables model after)
+see attached photos (before: table & model, after: normalized tables model after)

 # Links & Others